zeetim/shim-review/README.md

 ### How do the launched components prevent execution of unauthenticated code?
 Summarize in one or two sentences, how your secure bootchain works on higher level.
 *******************************************************************************
 shim verifies signature of grub, grub verifies signature of kernel.
 Grub also use a builtin GPG key that ensures that all grub configs and initrd cannot be modified.
 Kernel is compiled with CONFIG_LOCK_DOWN_KERNEL_FORCE_INTEGRITY, CONFIG_MODULE_SIG_FORCE, CONFIG_INTEGRITY_PLATFORM_KEYRING and CONFIG_INTEGRITY_MACHINE_KEYRING.
-Kernel modules are signed using the same vendor keypair used inside shim image.
+Kernel modules are signed using ephemeral key.

 *******************************************************************************
 ### Does your shim load any loaders that support loading unsigned kernels (e.g. certain GRUB2 configurations)?